-Plop an Amareno cherry on top of each cake & put them in the fridge on a plate lined with greaseproof paper, so they can set for an hour or so before serving (they won’t set completely, so you might want to eat it with a spoon or fork).
+Plop an Amareno cherry on top of each cake & put them on a plate lined with greaseproof paper.
+Cover loosely with either cling film or similar (I’ve used an upturned plastic tub before), then pop them in the top of the fridge so they can set for an hour or so before serving.
+They won’t set completely, so you might want to eat it with a spoon or fork.

-If you do have time, you could make some cake pops from the crumbs & get the kids to decorate them as their gift to Mum.
+Remember the leftover bits of cake?
+If you have time, you could make some cake pops from these crumbs & get the kids to decorate them as their gift to Mum.

 Simply crumble up the cake trimmings into a bowl & add some of the leftover buttercream (I usually mix two parts cake to one part buttercream, so don’t worry about weighing anything).
 This will make a light, sticky “dough” & you can shape it into little ovals or rounds.
 Leave them to set in the fridge for a couple of hours on a sheet of greaseproof paper, then you will have a nice solid base for decorating.

 Dip the end of a cake stick in some melted chocolate, then gently insert into the base of a cake ball.
 Gently spoon melted chocolate over the cake ball, removing any excess by lightly tapping the stick (carefully though, you don’t want to lose it!).
-Leave them to set by standing them in a jar or mug full of dried semolina or rice.
+If you’re making flowers, leave the cake centres to set by standing them in a jar or mug full of dried semolina or rice.
+If not, cover them with edible glitter, sprinkles, wafer flowers or sugar pearls.

-Once set, decorate them with edible glitter, sprinkles, wafer flowers or have a go at making your own flowers with fondant icing or modelling chocolate (you might have to knead the fondant to soften it up for children to use, as it can be quite solid).
+Have a go at making your own flowers with fondant icing or modelling chocolate (you might have to knead the fondant to soften it up for children to use, as it can be quite solid).
+Roll a small amount out on a clean board, cut out small circles to make petals & dab a little water on each to attach them to the chocolate cake centre.
 Don’t worry if you make a mistake – just roll it back up & start again!
 Flowers are all unique by nature, which makes each one special.

 So that’s your Mum’s elegant afternoon tea sorted, just add a pot of tea & a flute of fizz!
-Here’s wishing a fabulous Mother’s Day to Mum’s everywhere (& the Dad’s who do double-duty as both)!
-Stay hungry 😉 A x
+Here’s wishing a fabulous Mother’s Day to Mums everywhere (& the Dads who do double-duty as both)!
+Stay hungry! 😉 Aimee x